THE CASH RAILWAY WEBSITE

 READING.
 Virgin Megastore.
 "When Virgin Megastore opened, they too (strangely) had a pneumatic railway, but only used for decoration rather than cash.
 Only on the ground floor though?"
 Riverside in posting to Reading Forum, 17/11/09.
 (Maybe a modern plastic system?)

 READING.
 Wolfe and Hollanders.
-"Waddy" in posting to Reading Forum, 8/1/14
+"There was another one in Reading at Wolfe and Hollanders."
+Waddy in posting to Reading Forum, 8/1/14

 WALLINGFORD, Berks.
 Field Hawkins and Ponking.
 "The shop assistants at Field Hawkins and Ponking, the drapers in Wallingford, where your money whizzed in a little container on a wire across the shop to the cashier and back with your change."
 Desmond Fitzgerald.
 Many parts: the life and travels of a soldier, engineer and arbitrator in Africa and beyond.
 (London: Radcliffe, 2007) p.
 77